sveltejs/kit/documentation/docs/20-core-concepts/20-load.md

 For example, if SvelteKit is serving my.domain.com:
 - domain.com WILL NOT receive cookies
 - my.domain.com WILL receive cookies
-- api.domain.dom WILL NOT receive cookies
+- api.domain.com WILL NOT receive cookies
 - sub.my.domain.com WILL receive cookies

 Other cookies will not be passed when `credentials: 'include'` is set, because SvelteKit does not know which domain which cookie belongs to (the browser does not pass this information along), so it's not safe to forward any of them.
 Use the [handleFetch hook](hooks#server-hooks-handlefetch) to work around it.